Tuesday, 16 February 2016

 1841 Census Cambridge: James (John) & Elizabeth Rivett

 In the 1841 census, living at 16 South St (no longer exists), St Andrew the Less, were ‘John’ Rivett 30 warehouse man and Elizabeth Rivett 30 (really 33).
 Although the wrong name had been recorded, it is highly likely that this is our James, because other information matches i.e. both were born outside of Cambridgeshire (James in Suffolk & Elizabeth in Huntingdonshire), both are around the right age and they have no children at this time, which was correct.
 They were also living in the same area, where they spent the rest of their lives (St Andrew the Less).
 Their first daughter, Elizabeth Mary Rivett, was born three months after the census in July 1841.
 James' occupation was listed as a warehouseman.
-It is possible the warehouse handled chinaware and James may have pick up skills in repairing products that were broken or damaged whilst working there.
+It is possible the warehouse handled chinaware and James may have picked up skills in repairing products that were broken or damaged whilst working there.

 In the 1840's James and his family moved around the corner into premises in East Rd where James established his chinaware business.

 In 1850, 'Slater’s Directory' listed James Rivett "China, Glass etc Dealer", living in East Rd, Barnwell, Cambridge.
-James was the earliest 'chinaman' in our family tree, and was probably responsible for others such as GGF Henry Boardman getting into the trade.
+James was the earliest known 'chinaman' in our family tree, and was probably responsible for others such as GGF Henry Boardman getting into the trade.
 East Rd was less than half a mile from GGF Henry Boardman's residence in Sun St.

 1851 Census Cambridge confirms James Rivett was born in 1812 at Wortham Suffolk